AbnerTeng/Convex-opt-for-advertorial-pricing/README.md

   <img src="image/README/1701262792359.png" width="200"/>
 </p>

-# Creation Portfolio
+# Convex-opt for advertorial pricing

-Creation Portfolio is a project for optimizing the KOL selection problem.
+Convex-opt for advertorial pricing is a project for optimizing the KOL selection problem.
 This project is based on [scipy](https://www.scipy.org/) minimize method.

-Creation Portfolio is primarily designed to provide effective, robust and explainable optimization architecture for firms who want to select promotion KOLs on social media platforms for their products.
+It is primarily designed to provide effective, robust and explainable optimization architecture for firms who want to select promotion KOLs on social media platforms for their products.

 ## ⚙️ Build Virtual Environment